Updated June 15, 2023

-Difference between Small Data and Big Data
+Difference Between Small Data vs Big Data

-Head to Head Comparison Between Small Data vs Big Data (Infographics)
+Head-to-Head Comparison Between Small Data vs Big Data (Infographics)

-Key Differences between Small Data vs Big Data
+Key Differences Between Small Data vs Big Data

-- Data Collection – Usually Small Data is part of OLTP systems and collected in a more controlled manner then inserted to caching layer or database.
+- Data Collection – Usually, Small Data is part of OLTP systems and collected in a more controlled manner and then inserted into the caching layer or database.
 Databases will have read replicas to support immediate analytics queries if needed.
-Big Data collection pipeline will have queues like AWS Kinesis or Google Pub/Sub to balance high-velocity data.
+The Big Data collection pipeline will have queues like AWS Kinesis or Google Pub/Sub to balance high-velocity data.
 Downstream will have streaming pipelines for real-time analytics and batch jobs for cold data processing.

-- Data Processing – As most of the Small Data generated through transaction system, analytics on top of it will be batch oriented most of the time.
+- Data Processing – Since the transaction system generates the majority of Small Data, analytics on top of it will generally be batch-oriented.
 In some rare cases, analytics queries run directly on top of transaction systems.
 Big Data environments will have both batch and stream processing pipelines.
 A stream is used for real-time analytics like credit card fraud detection or stock price prediction.
-Batch processing used for implementing complex business logic with data and advanced algorithms.
+Batch processing implements complex business logic with data and advanced algorithms.

 - Scalability – Small Data systems typically scale vertically.
-Vertical scaling is increasing system capacity by adding more resources to the same machine.
+Vertical scaling increases system capacity by adding more resources to the same machine.
 Vertical scaling is costly but lesser complex to manage.
-Big Data systems mostly depend on horizontally scalable architecture which gives more agility with lesser cost.
-Pre-emptive virtual machines available in the cloud makes horizontally scalable systems even more affordable.
+Big Data systems mainly depend on a horizontally scalable architecture, which gives more agility at a lesser cost.
+Pre-emptive virtual machines in the cloud make horizontally scalable systems even more affordable.

-- Data modeling – Small Data generated from transaction systems will be in normalized form.
+- Data modeling – Transaction systems typically generate Small Data that is normalized.
 ETL(Extract Transform Load) data pipelines convert it into star or snowflake schema in a data warehouse.
-Here schema is always enforced while writing data which is relatively easy as data is more structured.
+Here schema is consistently enforced while writing data which is relatively easy as data is more structured.
 As mentioned above, tabular data is only a fraction of Big Data.
-Here data is replicated much more for various reasons like failure handover or due to some limitation of the underlying database engine(For example, some database only support one secondary index per dataset).
+Here data is replicated much more for various reasons like failure handover or due to some limitation of the underlying database engine(For example, some databases only support one secondary index per dataset).
 A schema is not enforced when writing.
 Instead, a schema is validated while reading data.

-- Storage & Computation Coupling – In traditional databases which mostly handle Small Data, storage and computing are tightly coupled.Insertion and retrieval of data to and from the database only possible through given interface.Data cannot be put directly into database filesystem, or existing data cannot be queried using other DB engines.Actually, this architecture greatly helps to ensure data integrity.
-Big Data systems have very loose coupling between storage and compute.Usually, data is stored in a distributed data storage system like HDFS, AWS S3 or Google GCS and compute engine to query data or do ETL selected at a later time.
-For example, interactive queries might be executed using Presto(Link) and ETL using Apache Hive on same data.
+- Storage & Computation Coupling – In traditional databases that mainly handle Small Data, storage and computing are tightly coupled.
+Inserting and retrieving data to and from the database is only possible through the given interface.
+You cannot put data directly into the database filesystem or query existing data using other DB engines.
+This architecture greatly helps to ensure data integrity.
+Big Data systems have a very loose coupling between storage and computing.
+Typically, organizations store data in a distributed data storage system like HDFS, AWS S3, or Google GCS, then select a compute engine to query the data or perform ETL later.
+For example, interactive queries might be executed using Presto(Link) and ETL using Apache Hive on the same data.

-- Data Science – Machine learning algorithms require input data in well structured and properly encoded format, and most of the time input data will be from both transactional systems like a data warehouse and Big Data storage like data lake.
-Machine learning algorithms running solely on Small Data will be easy as data preparation stage is narrow.Prepare and enriching data in Big Data environment takes much more time.
-Big Data gives a lot of option for data science experimentation due to high volume and variety of data.
+- Data Science – Machine learning algorithms require input data in a well-structured and adequately encoded format.
+Most of the time, input data will be from transactional systems like a data warehouse and Big Data storage like a data lake.
+Machine learning algorithms running solely on Small Data will be easy as the data preparation stage is narrow.
+Preparing and enriching data in the Big Data environment takes much more time.
+Big Data gives many options for data science experimentation due to the high volume and variety of data.

-- Data Security – Security practices for Small Data which is residing on enterprise data warehouse or transaction systems provided by corresponding database provider that might include user privileges, data encryption, hashing etc. Securing Big Data systems are much more complicated and challenging.
-Security best practices include encrypting data at rest and transit, isolate cluster network, strong access control rules etc.
+- Data Security – Security practices for Small Data reside on enterprise data warehouses or transaction systems provided by corresponding database providers that might include user privileges, data encryption, hashing, etc. Securing Big Data systems are much more complicated and challenging.
+Security best practices include encrypting data at rest and transit, isolating cluster networks, strong access control rules, etc.